jreinjr/Dreamwalker/README.md

 # Dreamwalker

-A Unity client for real-time AI-powered video streaming.
+A Unity client for real-time AI-powered video streaming powered by Daydream Scope.
 Dreamwalker captures camera input, streams it to a Scope backend server for AI processing (image-to-image diffusion), and displays the processed video in real-time.

+## Getting Started

+Run Scope locally or on Runpod.
+On Runpod, be sure to add your HF_TOKEN to environment variables.
+Use the URL of your server (on Runpod, something like https://[some letters]-8000.proxy.runpod.net/).
+Watch the Runpod server logs while you connect from Android to monitor progress.
+Change the prompt, pipeline, and settings; uses your Android phone camera (either front/back).

 ## Features